SabirLume/CodeWars/README.md

 Testing Result with: Testing for result with count_by(13, 8)

 My Experience: I had difficulties figuring out what I needed to multiply in order for me to get the x argument

+                                            **String Repeat**
+Write a function called repeatStr which repeats the given string string exactly n times. repeatStr(6, "I") // "IIIIII" repeatStr(5, "Hello") // "HelloHelloHelloHelloHello"

+My Experience: I had difficulties understanding how to make the string repeat iself.
+Realized multiplying a number by a string will only get you 'NaN' because multiplying in JS only works with integers